21 Feb Pitching Your Startup to Investors – Simple Hacks You Should Know

 - Scalability: What is the size of the market the entrepreneur is addressing, and how attractive is it?

-Here’s an insight: your business model should tell a crisp story of user economics in terms of customer acquisition cost (CAC) and long-term value (LTV).
+Here’s an insight: your business model should tell a crisp story of user economics in customer acquisition cost (CAC) and long-term value (LTV).
 So, it shows how the business makes money.
 Highlight your unit economics – the costs involved in acquiring users and make a clear projection of your revenue.

 Even if you’re still early in your journey with no traction (quantitative evidence of product/market fit), you must show you have the potential to generate revenue and make a data-driven decision.
 But if you have traction, make sure you calibrate and over-index on that.
 Know your numbers: revenues, margins, profitability, etc. This article has extensive information on startup metrics.